-1.5.4 The principal planning statute in Scotland is the Town and Country Planning Act (Scotland) 1997 amended by the Planning etc. (Scotland) Act 2006 and the Planning (Scotland) Act 2019 (the 1997 Act).
+- 1.5.4 The principal planning statute in Scotland is the Town and Country Planning Act (Scotland) 1997 ("the 1997 Act"), as amended by the Planning etc. (Scotland) Act 2006 and the Planning (Scotland) Act 2019. - 1.5.5 Section 25 of the 1997 Act states that:

-- 1.5.5 Section 25 of the 1997 Act states that: - "Where, in making any determination under the planning Acts, regard is to be had to the development plan, the determination shall be made in accordance with the plan unless material considerations indicate otherwise". - 1.5.6 Accordingly, the purpose of this Planning Statement is to provide an assessment of the Proposed Development in the context of relevant national and local planning and energy policies and other material considerations.
-As such it is important to establish: - > Is the development as proposed consistent with the Development Plan policies; - Are there material considerations that determine a decision should be made contrary to the Development Plan?
-Or do material matters further support the position that the Proposed Development should be approved? - 1.5.7 In answering these questions consideration is given to whether: - the proposal is in the national interest; - > there is an identifiable need for the Proposed Development; - > the environmental effects of the Proposed Development would be acceptable when considered against the Development Plan policy framework and material considerations. - 1.5.8 The planning application is supported by an Environmental Impact Assessment Report (EIA Report) which examines the environmental effects of the Proposed Development.
+"Where, in making any determination under the planning Acts, regard is to be had to the development plan, the determination is, unless material considerations indicate otherwise, to be made in accordance with that plan".

+- 1.5.6 Accordingly, the purpose of this Planning Statement is to provide an assessment of the Proposed Development in the context of relevant national and local planning and energy policies and other material considerations.
+As such it is important to establish: - > Is the development as proposed consistent with the Development Plan policies; - If not, are there material considerations that determine a decision should be made contrary to the Development Plan?
+Or do material matters further support the position that the Proposed Development should be approved? - 1.5.7 In answering these questions consideration is given to whether: - > the proposal is in the national interest; - > there is an identifiable need for the Proposed Development; - > the proposal contributes positively to national or local policy priorities; and - > the environmental effects of the Proposed Development would be acceptable when considered against the Development Plan policy framework and material considerations. - 1.5.8 The planning application is supported by an Environmental Assessment Report (EA Report) which examines the environmental effects of the Proposed Development.
 A Design and Access Statement (DAS) has also been prepared to support the application.